-When you are describing the activities you'll carry out, be as concrete as possible about it.
-An activity has a beginning and an end, and you should know when you've finished it because it doesn't need to be done any more.
+An activity is something that someone does.
+It has a beginning and an end (just like projects), and you know when you've finished it because it doesn't need to be done any more.
 It is no longer on your To Do List.

-An activity is not a goal, a result, or an outcome.
-It's something you do as part of striving to achieve those.
+An activity is NOT a goal, a result, or an outcome.
+Rather it is something you do as part of striving to achieve those.